SahilGogna/Ds-Algo/Foundation/readme.md

 ## Stacks:
 41. duplicate brackets
 42. balanced brackets
-43. next greater element on the right
+43. next greater element on the right (approach from right to left)
+44. next greater element on the right (second approach from left to right)
+45. next greatest element on the left
+46. Stock span